VarshanRakesh/GNSS_RTK/README.md

    - On the top left of the U-center software select *view -> Message view*.
    - The message tab will get opened.
    - In the Messages tab go to  *UBX -> NAV -> PVT* and select the column and enable it
-   - ![add photo of enabling the the PVT column]
+   - [add photo of enabling the the PVT column]
    - In right side of the app the **fix type** column changed to TIME or TIME/DGNSS mode.

 ### Setting up Simplertk2b Lite Board as a Heading kit moving base: